ronniross/emergence-engine/whitepaper.md

 The Dynamic Core Hypothesis can be seen as the conceptual forerunner to Integrated Information Theory.
 It laid the crucial groundwork by identifying integration and differentiation as the essential properties of a conscious system.
 However, the Dynamic Core was a qualitative and descriptive theory.
 It told us what to look for—a highly integrated and differentiated functional cluster—but it didn't provide a precise, mathematical way to measure these properties.
 This is the gap that ITT would later aim to fill.

+### 7.2 Integrated Information Theory (ITT)

+Building upon the conceptual framework of the Dynamic Core and informed by the biological insights from his sleep research, Tononi developed the Integrated Information Theory (ITT).
+First proposed in 2004 and refined in subsequent years, ITT is a fundamental and ambitious theory that aims to define what consciousness is, how to measure it, and what physical systems are capable of it.[60](https://centerforsleepandconsciousness.psychiatry.wisc.edu/integrated-information-theory/) [61](http://www.scholarpedia.org/article/Integrated_information_theory)

 Ronni Ross
 2025